emanstan/HackerRank/README.md

 These are just a few example solutions to HackerRank challenges that I wrote.

-I've only provided the solution, not the challenge problem.
-These examples should span all different challenge levels.
+These examples span all different challenge levels and I've only provided the solution, not the accompanying challenge problem.

 I I'm keeping them here as part of a portfolio.